yeganathan18/scaling-dollop/README.md

 # Tasks

+## About the tasks

+I tried completing the whole task in 2-3days of time and since the time limit is short, I focused on the functionalities > design/performance, overall I think the tasks are pretty good.

 ## autoFill component

 Created a ReactJS controlled autoFill component that uses props to pass in the data and the selected value.